 Happy travels and work hard!

 Students must have a minimum GPA of 2.75 to apply for most countries.
 However, some countries may require a GPA of 3.0.

 For some countries, there is a minimum language requirement.
-Please attend an information session to find out more, or see the FAQs section.
+Please view the information session to find out more, or see the FAQs section.

 Application Fee and Deadlines